hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

     get_onc_clusters(df,10)

-The algorithm results in a tuple that contains an optimized correlation matrix, the optimized clusters, and the Silhouette Score of each node in the clusters.
+The algorithm results in a tuple that contains an optimized correlation matrix, the optimized clusters, and the Silhouette Scores of each node in the clusters.
 The result can be seen below.

 ::